DIE CASTING COMPANY

 include riots, boycotts, quality of electrical power, telephone and other

-requirements, as well as compliance with associated ethical standards of
+other regulatory requirements, as well as compliance with associated ethical

-who may potentially suffer a loss causing a supply chain disruption and income
+of offshore suppliers who may potentially suffer a loss causing a supply chain

 the country's stability such as trade policies, embargos and regulatory laws.

-as raw material dependencies and availabilities, labor disputes and worker's
+such as raw material dependencies and availabilities, labor disputes and

-well as quality problems can cause potential lost customers and orders.
+chain disruptions as well as quality problems can cause potential lost customers

 specifications, including returned parts due to product recalls.

 copyright and patent infringements, including suppliers stealing designs and

 damaged during shipment, port strikes, piracy, and emergency air freight costs